Saitama International Bonsai Academy

 The family opened the garden in 1928.

-Specializing in Shohaku Bonsai, the garden has turned out a large number of prominent bonsai gardeners.
+Specializing in shohaku bonsai, the garden has turned out a large number of prominent bonsai artists.

-The current owner is the chairman of the Japan Bonsai Class Federation with branch schools in various locations in Japan and overseas and endeavors to spread the popularity of bonsai.
+The current owner is Hiromi Hamano, the chairman of the Japan Bonsai Class Federation with branch schools in various locations in Japan and overseas.
+He endeavors to spread the popularity of bonsai.

 Fuyo-en